If you've started a keto diet, this is one of the first questions you'll probably ask: What do I buy when shopping for the keto diet?

 - Make a Meal Plan: To help you buy what you want in the right amount without overbuying, plan what you want to eat for the week.
 Choose meals that have similar ingredients to make buying and cooking easier.

 - Stick to the Necessities: If this is your first time trying a keto diet, it may seem like you need to buy all the keto foods—but keep it simple.
 Stick to your meal plan and a few favorite snacks to help stay on budget and ease the stress of what to cook and eat.

-- Don’t Forget Your Supplements: As you transition to a keto diet, your body may need some extra support to help curb sugar cravings and promote ketosis.
-Adding keto supplements can do just that and should definitely make your keto shopping list.
+- Don’t Forget Your Supplements: As you transition to a keto diet, your body may need some extra support to help support your body's efforts*.
+Adding supplements, such as the KetoLiving line from NaturesPlus, can do just that and should definitely make your keto shopping list.